comparison guide

 Smith.ai

-For veterinary clinics, the structural gaps are the per-conversation pricing model, the absence of veterinary-specific triage training, and the lack of native practice management software integration.
+For veterinary clinics, the structural gaps are the per-conversation pricing model and the absence of veterinary-specific triage training.
 At $9.75 per conversation, a veterinary clinic handling 80 inbound calls per day would pay approximately $2,340/mo at Smith.ai versus $299/mo flat at VantaWeb.
 During spring wellness season or summer boarding rush -- when call volume can double -- the per-conversation model produces unpredictable monthly costs.
 Smith.ai's human backup layer is valuable for complex calls, but most veterinary intake calls -- booking, triage screening, boarding inquiries, confirmation calls -- are structured enough that an AI trained specifically on the call types handles them correctly without a human behind it.
+Neither Smith.ai nor VantaWeb offers a verified direct IDEXX Cornerstone sync today -- that's not a differentiator between them.

 Where Smith.ai wins